Bayesian MI-LASSO for Variable Selection on Multiply-Imputed Data: Methods

-Technically speaking, shrinkage Bayesian MI-LASSO imposes the same prior distribution for all coefficients in the same group to keep consistency.
-Same as the maximum a posteriori estimation interpretation of LASSO, the specified prior distributions can shrink coefficients as small as possible, but not exact zero .
-This type of models always output smooth posterior estimations of coefficients, which are stable in practice.
+Shrinkage-based Bayesian MI-LASSO models apply continuous priors that concentrate mass near zero, promoting shrinkage without forcing exact sparsity.
+Similar to ridge regression with an L2-norm penalty, these priors encourage coefficients to be small but not exactly zero.
+As a result, these models produce smooth posterior estimates of the coefficients, offering stable and robust inference in practice.

-The first Bayesian MI-LASSO model specifies Multi-Laplace priors for grouped regression coefficients, which is inspired by the original Bayesian Group-LASSO proposed in the literature \cite{raman2009bayesian}.
-Followed by the two-level hierarchical model derived in original model, a Normal prior with Gamma mixture is adopted to replace Multi-Laplace prior in order to reduce the complexity of MCMC sampling.
-The mathematical form of the Multi-Laplace Bayesian MI-LASSO can be shown as follows:
+The first Bayesian MI-LASSO model specifies \textbf{Multi-Laplace} priors for grouped regression coefficients, inspired by the original Bayesian group LASSO proposed in \cite{Raman2009}.
+To facilitate more efficient posterior computation, we follow the hierarchical formulation proposed in the original work, replacing the Multi-Laplace prior with a scale mixture of normals through a Gamma hyperprior on the group-specific variances.
+Throughout this paper, we use the shape-scale form for all Gamma distributions.
+Let $\boldsymbol{\Lambda}=diag(\lambda_1^2,\lambda_2^2,\ldots,\lambda_p^2)$, where $\lambda_j^2$ denotes the local shrinkage parameter for $j$-th group coefficients $\bb_j$.
+The Multi-Laplace Bayesian MI-LASSO is specified as follows:

-where $\bm{\lambda^2}=(\lambda_1^2,\lambda_2^2,...,\lambda_p^2)$ and $\lambda_j^2$ denote the parameters for j-th group coefficients $\bm{\beta_{.,j}}$. $r$, $s$ are hyperparameters of shape and rate for gamma distribution which should be specified in advance. $\mathbb{1}$ means identity matrix.
-Although the idea of this model is simple, however, the experiments showed the excellent performance of this prior, which can achieve results with both high sensitivity and high specificity.
-The disadvantage of this model is that it is sensitive to credible interval selection criteria \cite{van2019shrinkage} and we will discuss it in section 4.